TravorLZH/TravorOS/README.md

 - `include`: It contains C headers of the drivers and `libbc`.
 I organized the functions into [misc.h](https://github.com/TravorLZH/TravorOS/blob/master/include/misc.h).

-This is project contains only several `Makefile`s.
+This is project contains only several **Makefiles**.
 It really makes up challenge to my ability of organizing code.